 “See?”
 I say, pointing to my head.

-I stand there with the candy bar sticking halfway out of the side of my buff, waiting for her reaction.
+We stand there staring at each other.
+I wait for her reaction with the candy bar sticking halfway out of the side of my buff.
 I must have looked like Carmen Miranda, but instead of a fruit-laden hat, I sported a chocolate filled hiker buff.